Investment banking career overview

 There are two main entry points into investment banking: analyst and associate.

 Associates are recruited from MBA and/or other graduate student programs.
-Strong analysts can be promoted to associate roles, but typically analysts will be required to go back to school before being promoted.
+Strong analysts can be promoted to associate roles, but typically analysts are required to go back to school before being promoted.
 Associates have similar responsibilities as analysts but take on more responsibility quickly and are on the fast track for promotion.
 Both roles require extensive financial modeling and presentation building skills.

-Analysts or associates typically go on to work in private equity (“PE”), equity research, in-house at a corporate, or do something entirely different.
+Analysts or associates typically go on to work in private equity (“PE”), equity research, in-house at a corporation, or do something entirely different.
 Most investment bankers dream of “graduating” to PE, and the banks are natural feeder systems for these firms.
 Corporate development (“corp dev”) is a pleasant stepping stone from IB and provides exposure to similar transactions, on the client side.

 Financial Modeling Skills